-- IPS Gateway receives the acknowledgement and immediately generates an acknowledgement (next expected sequence number 3) to the IPS Ground System
+IPS Gateway receives the acknowledgement and immediately generates an acknowledgement

+(next expected sequence number 3) to the IPS Ground System

-Figure 5-39 - Uplink from IPS Ground System (via Satcom)
+Figure 6-38 - Uplink from IPS Ground System (via Satcom)

-5.2.5.2.2 Non-IP based datalink D-Data uplink
+6.2.5.2.2 Non-IP based datalink D-Data uplink

-Figure 5-40 shows an example of an uplink for an IPS Ground System transmitted via VDL mode 2.
+Figure 6-39 shows an example of an uplink for an IPS Ground System transmitted via VDL mode 2.
 In this example:

-- IPS Ground System generate a message (sequence number 1) for transmission to an IPS Aircraft, the message is sent to the IPS Gateway segments.

-The message is logged, sequence numbers are noted, the user data and IPv6 / UDP headers are compressed.
+IPS Ground System generate a message (sequence number 1) for transmission to an IPS Aircraft, the message is sent to the IPS Gateway The message is logged, sequence numbers are noted, the user data and IPv6 / UDP headers are compressed.
 Even with compression, the message is too large to fit within on AVLC frame.

-The segmentation for the link layer is done by the 'orange' protocol and results in three numbers 0, 1, and 2 via the optimal ground station Link layer acknowledgement is received for the first two segments but not the third.
-After the ack timer expires, the third segment is retransmitted.
+The segmentation for the link layer is done by the 'orange' protocol and results in three segments.

-The three segments are transmitted one after another with message number 1 and sequence
+The three segments are transmitted one after another with message number 1 and sequence numbers 0, 1, and 2 via the optimal ground station